hpe-dev-incubator/hpe-dev-portal/content/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise.md

 #### Generate a certificate

+Y﻿ou can use the CRD resource *Certificate* to generate a self-signed certificate.

-H﻿ere is a sample YAML manifest file *certificate.yaml* that can be used for generating a self-signed certificate:
+H﻿ere is a sample *Certificate* YAML manifest file *certificate.yaml* :

 ```shell